compromise-evident/pqML/README.md

 ## Consensus of 100 models

-My top score on ezMNIST is 98.12% correctness.
+My best ezMNIST score is 98.12% (correctness.)
 Except, none of my models actually scored this high.
 Instead, it was the consensus of 100 models.
 Their results.txt files were merged based on byte occurrence using option e.